What are the Chances My Children Will Inherit Ulcerative Colitis Or Crohn's Disease

 Is Ulcerative Colitis and Crohn's Hereditary?

-Ulcerative colitis and Crohn's disease are hereditary.
-A child who has a sibling or a parent who has an IBD will have a twenty percent chance of being diagnosed with one of these in their lifetime.
+Ulcerative colitis and Crohn's disease are hereditary diseases known as inflammatory bowel diseases or IBDs.
+A child who has a sibling or a parent with an IBD has a twenty percent chance of being diagnosed with one of these in their lifetime.
 At this time, it is impossible to genetically test who is going to get the disease or who will not; they have not yet identified a gene that causes IBDs.
-Because the diseases are so similar, if a parent or sibling has either ulcerative colitis or Crohn's, a child of a parent with Crohn's is as likely to have ulcerative colitis as they are to have Crohn's and vice versa.
+Unlike most diseases, these are so interrelated that, if a parent or sibling has either ulcerative colitis or Crohn's, their relative is just as likely to have Crohn's or ulcerative colitis.

 If both parents have these diseases, the likelihood drastically increases up to an eighty percent chance of having one or the other.
-Although do not let this scare you.
-Just because the disease is hereditary, does not mean your child will have it to the same degree as you do.
+Do not let this scare you.
+Just because the disease is hereditary, does not mean a child will have it to the same degree as their parent.
 Some people are able to control their disease through diet, while others will eventually need surgery in order to place it in remission.
 The severity is not determined by heredity.

 What Age Do People Tend To Get Crohn's and Ulcerative Colitis?